m1027/gentoo-utils/README.md

   not to the bare minium.
 * Due to changed fingerprints `ssh` may refuse to connect to your server.
 You may need to edit your `~/.ssh/known_hosts` once.
-* While ssh access works, for amd64 based servers Hetzner's pseudo-graphical rescue console for the new server may not yet show a correct console buffer to login from there.
+* For amd64 (not arm64): While ssh access works, Hetzner's `vnc`-like view
+  for running servers may not yet show a correct console buffer to login from there.